ladybug-tools/ladybug-web/shadow-explorer/readme.md

 As and when needed it could also be via JSON or even .INI files or - for the fastest operation - via the iframe.contentWindow method.

-Currently, he following parameters may be used to control the script.
+Currently, the following parameters may be used to control the script.
 Only the parameters that need changing need to appear on the location.hash Designated times for persistent shadows to be added.
 Also ability to load multiple projects.